 Understanding the Challenges of Quitting Alcohol

-In the post, Drugs Versus Alcohol: Is One Addiction Worse Than The Other?, the author speaks about some of the key differences between alcohol and drug use.
+In the post, Drugs Versus Alcohol: Is One Addiction Worse Than The Other? the author speaks about some of the key differences between alcohol and drug use.
 One of the most obvious differences between alcohol and drug use is the fact that alcohol is legal.
 As long as you are of the legal drinking age, then you can enter any store or bar to get alcohol.
-No one will question whether you are taking medications that alcohol could exacerbate, and no one will question whether you have already drank too much when you need to take prescription drugs.
+No one will question whether you are taking medications that alcohol could exacerbate, and no one will question whether you have already drunk too much when you need to take prescription drugs.
 In fact, no structure or guidance exists for legal-aged drinkers to control their alcohol consumption.

 A second major difference between alcohol and drug use is the fact that alcohol is quite common in mainstream America.
-Company picnic parties, family gatherings, weddings, sporting events and other social activities often include alcohol, which means you may feel compelled to relapse often throughout the day.
+Company picnic parties, family gatherings, weddings, sporting events, and other social activities often include alcohol, which means you may feel compelled to relapse often throughout the day.
 However, some environments have even greater risks, such as university and college life, because these places are often the first times young adults live outside their family’s influence.
-At this point, they may decide to abuse alcohol to overcome anxiety, relieve stress, relax in social settings or to deal with peer pressure.
+At this point, they may decide to abuse alcohol to overcome anxiety, relieve stress, relax in social settings, or deal with peer pressure.

-A third difference between alcohol and drug use is that alcohol is relatively affordable.
+The third difference between alcohol and drug use is that alcohol is relatively affordable.
 You can purchase alcohol at different price ranges, but, if the purpose of buying alcohol is to get drunk, then taste is no issue, so most people can find the money for cheap liquor.
 On the other hand, some drugs, whether purchased legally or illegally, can be quite expensive for many people.

 Another difference between alcohol and drug use is the fact that the contents of alcohol are documented and stable.
 When you purchase alcohol, you know exactly what you are getting, as the contents are on the label.
 On the other hand, if you acquire drugs illegally, then you have no idea what you are getting, nor what other ingredients may be included with the drug.
-So, while treatment may be an obvious solution to people who abuse drugs, people who abuse alcohol should also seek help.
+So, while treatment may be an obvious solution for people who abuse drugs, people who abuse alcohol should also seek help.
 During treatment, you get the assistance you need to overcome physical and psychological dependence.
 You can also learn to deal with the unique challenges that alcohol abuse engenders.